 After only six months, Sony’s Xperia XZ1 has been pushed aside to make way for its successor, the Sony Xperia XZ2.
 But what can Sony do to compete with the likes of Samsung and Apple?
-We’ll explain everything in our preliminary hands-on review of the Sony Xperia XZ2.
+Sony has abandoned its old design and equipped the XZ2 with a lot of exclusive new features.
+Let's find out how the device did in our full review.

 Sony Xperia XZ2 design and build quality